 Full Form of LC

 The full form of LC is a Letter of credit.
-A letter of credit is an instrument used mostly in international transactions where the document is given by buyers bank, known as issuing bank, that guarantees that the buyer will pay to the seller correct amount timely and in case the buyer fails to pay the amount to the seller then the bank is liable to pay the outstanding dues to the seller on behalf of the buyer.
+A letter of credit is an instrument used mostly in international transactions where the document is given by the buyer’s bank, known as the issuing bank, that guarantees that the buyer will pay to the seller the correct amount timely and in case the buyer fails to pay the amount to the seller then the bank is liable to pay the outstanding dues to the seller on behalf of the buyer.

 The features of the letter of credit are as follows –

 - Revocability – The letter of credit can be revocable or irrevocable.
-Mostly the irrevocable LC is prevalent as it cannot be modified without the permission of all the parties whereas if a bank issues Revocable LC then such a bank has the authority to revoke that LC issued at any time.
+Mostly the irrevocable LC is prevalent as it cannot be modified with all parties’ permission times, whereas if a bank issues Revocabl,e LC, then such a bank has the authority to revoke that LC issued at any time.

-- Negotiability – the LC is considered to be an instrument that is easily negotiable and can be used as money as it can be passed on easily from one party to another.
+- Negotiability – the LC is considered an easily negotiable instrument and can be used as money as it can be passed on easily from one party to another.
 But LC is negotiable if it is issued as an unconditional promise to pay the amount on demand at a given point of time.

 The different types of letter of credit are as follows –

-- Irrevocable LC – This type of LC cannot be modified or canceled without the prior approval of the beneficiary.
+- Irrevocable LC – This type of LC cannot be modified or canceled without the beneficiary’s prior approval.

-- Revocable LC – This type of LC can be modified or canceled by the issuing bank without any permission from the beneficiary.
+- Revocable LC – This type of LC can be modified or canceled by the issuing bank without any beneficiary permission.

 How does it Work?

-- After receiving the LC the bank of the seller will verify it and then forward it to the seller.
-The seller then has to verify that all the terms and conditions as listed in LC matches with the agreed one with the buyer.
+- After receiving the LC, the seller’s bank will verify it and then forward it to the seller.
+The seller then has to verify that all the terms and conditions listed in LC match the agreed one with the buyer.
 Now, to receive the payment by the mode of LC, the seller has to satisfy all the LCs requirements.

 Example of LC

-The Elements of Letter of credit are as follows:
+The Elements of the Letter of credit are as follows: